ofTheo/ofxKinectV2/README.md

 An addon for the new Kinect For Windows V2 sensor.
 Based on the excellent work by the https://github.com/OpenKinect/libfreenect2 team ( @JoshBlake @floe and @christiankerl plus others )

+New:
+- Now supports both the early beta device and the new retail device.

 Notes:
 - Build in Release for much faster performance ( 15fps capture rate in Release vs 5fps in Debug )!!
 - Currently only supports one Kinect V2 at a time.